opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

 tap sdk new project MyAwesomePlugin
 ```

-This command creates a new project called `MyAwesomePlugin` with a .csproj file, a test step class, a test plan, a solution file, and a package.xml file.
+This command creates a new project called `MyAwesomePlugin` with a .csproj file, a test step class, a solution file, and a package.xml file.

 Once you created a project you can easily add other templates.
 To add a DUT for example simply call the following command:

 ```
 tap sdk new dut MyNewDut
 ```

+Use an editor to create a testplan to use your new teststep and DUT!
+See https://doc.opentap.io/User%20Guide/Editors/ for more info on the different editors!

 ### SDK Examples